douglassjohnandrew/EnhancedInvokeVBA/README.md

 End Function
 ```

-After this enhanced code file is created, UiPath executes this code within the specified Excel file.
+After this enhanced code file is created, UiPath executes the Main function within the specified Excel file.
 If a VBA error occurs, then the library throws this error in UiPath as a system exception.